geovanygameros/rails-api-template/README.md

 #Contributions

-Feel free to creat a PR with more basic tools that every new project shou;d have to make our lives easier.
+Feel free to creat a PR with more basic tools that every new project should have to make our lives easier.
 🤟